ENIS Spring School 2020 ‘Contesting Authority: Knowledge, Power and Expressions of Selfhood’

 The keynote lectures will be given by Marjo Buitelaar (University of Groningen),

-Suad Joseph (University of California, Davis), Siobhan Lambert (University of Sheffield), Arshad Muradin (Leiden University), Muhammad Qasim Zaman (Princeton University).
+Suad Joseph (University of California, Davis), Hilary Kalmbach (University of Sussex), Siobhan Lambert (University of Sheffield), Arshad Muradin (Leiden University), Muhammad Qasim Zaman (Princeton University).

 Requirements for applications